 The mission of the department of Student Publications is to provide co-curricular experiences and practical application of learning in an environment where opportunities for collaboration, communication, engagement, skill development and leadership are provided in an inclusive setting for its student staff members.
 Further, the department provides publications for the campus community that support the mission of the institution and the division by providing information and resources for students, families, faculty and staff to be informed and engaged.

-Patrick Armstrong is an ASPU alumni with a degreee in Mass Communications and focus in Print & Web Journalism.
-Patrick previoiusly worked as a Designer II at the Design Studio Nashville for four years.
+Patrick Armstrong is an ASPU alumni with a degree in Mass Communications and focus in Print & Web Journalism.
+Patrick previously worked as a Designer II at the Design Studio Nashville for four years with Gannett.
 He was the primary news designer for the Montgomery Advertiser and designed advanced work for The Leaf-Chronicle, Jackson Sun and Daily News Journal.
-Partick also worked for Out & About Nashville as Creative Director and Managaing Editor and Monroe Carell Jr. Children's Hospital at Vanderbilt as an intern.
+Patrick also worked for Out & About Nashville as Creative Director and Managing Editor and Monroe Carell Jr. Children's Hospital at Vanderbilt as an intern.

 While at APSU, Patrick worked for The All State in many rolls and served as Editor-in-Chief from 2009-12.
 He earned numerous awards for photography, writing and design at the regional and national level.